Put Parental Praise and Criticism to Good Use

 There are two ways your child can be praised for, one is for doing, and the other is for being.

-- 1Praise for doing.When you praise your child for doing you are telling them that you've noticed how remarkable the things they are doing and you appreciate it.
-Acknowledging your child's efforts will acknowledge them to try and make another go at it, increasing their chances to succeed.Advertisement
+- 1When you praise your child for doing you are telling them that you've noticed how remarkable the things they are doing and you appreciate it.
+Acknowledging your child's efforts will acknowledge them to try and make another go at it, increasing their chances to succeed.Praise for doing.Advertisement

-- 2Praise for being.This is when you tell your child that you value them simply for being themselves, having their own personality or qualities, for instance.
-The point is, they do not have to accomplish or do anything for them to earn your compliment, because it's unconditional.Advertisement
+- 2This is when you tell your child that you value them simply for being themselves, having their own personality or qualities, for instance.
+The point is, they do not have to accomplish or do anything for them to earn your compliment, because it's unconditional.Praise for being.Advertisement

 This is not easy - deciding when to give praise for doing or being.
 It will help a lot if you start contemplating your motives for praising them.
 Do you praise your child when you see something being accomplished, or simply because you happened to think about it and it's genuinely true?
 For example, praising your kid for sharing his toy with his cousin is a praise for doing, while telling your kid at some other time that he is generous without connecting it to any specific event is an example of a praise for being.